Oisota/MyBlog/src/blog/long-functions.md

 Inner functions are great because they keep everything encapsulated and you can pass in only the variables needed for the calculation.
 This makes it immediately clear which data the code is operating on and allows the code to be broken out later if ever need be.
+The only downside (depending on if the language has closures) would be that the inner functions can still access the outer functions variables.

 ## Conclusion
 Functions are an integral unit of abstraction but they shouldn't be used when simple comments will do or when an existing function has gotten a little long.
 They should be used to encapsulate a reusable piece of logic that needs to be referenced in many places.

-I would also like to give credit to Brian Will in [this](https://youtu.be/QM1iUe6IofM?t=2235) video where he talks about long functions.
+Brian Will talks about similar ideas in [this](https://youtu.be/QM1iUe6IofM?t=2235) video.

 # Addendum
 Ideally, I would like if languages had some concept of creating a private scope within a function.